Proxy-Phaethon/chaos/ARCHITECTURE.md

 This is a living document — update it whenever the generation system changes shape, not just when new features are added.

-**Status:** the pattern below is currently proven by one real example (Tailwind CSS).
-It's expected to hold as more features are added, but hasn't been stress-tested against many contributors yet — treat this as the intended design, and update this doc immediately if a new feature reveals a gap in it.
+**Status:** the file/gitignore/npm-package pattern is proven by two real examples now (Tailwind CSS for frontend, and — see below — the backend scaffolding for Django/Express, which follows a related but distinct pattern of its own).
+Static Webpage and Basic Webapp generation are both fully working as of the last build session. `chaos write` (the syntax translation layer) is still unbuilt.

 ---